alekspopovic/Gatsby-website-and-blog/content/blog/Building-a-Task-Management-App-in-React/index.md

 }
 ```

-To retreive our data from the local storage we need to revert our data from a string to an array of objects.
+To retrieve our data from the local storage we need to revert our data from a string to an array of objects.
 For that we use JSON.parse function and then we are free to set our state.
 In order to call this function only once we need to implement the useEffect hook.

 ```js
 useEffect(() => {